 Patriot Guard Riders

 Throughout the year, Patriot Guard Riders attend the funeral services of military service members, first responders and veterans.
-Their activities have been curtailed because of COVID-19, but the group is still working to help military families and veterans through its “Help on the Homefront” programs.
-To help support such efforts, click here.
+The group also helps military families and veterans through its “Help on the Homefront” programs.